 Not Finding Anything on Your Topic?
 Ask a Librarian!

 Don't assume or jump to the conclusion that your topic is too narrowly defined or obscure just because your initial search has failed to locate any relevant studies.
 Librarians are experts in locating and critically assessing information and how it is organized.
 This information will help you develop strategies for analyzing existing knowledge in new ways.
 Therefore, always consult with a librarian before you consider giving up on finding information about what you want to investigate.
 If there isn't a lot of information about your topic, a librarian can help you identify a closely related topic to study.
-Use the Ask-A-Librarian link above to either chat with a librarian, send a general email to the librarians, or identify a subject expert librarian related to the course you are taking.
+Use the Ask-A-Librarian link above to either chat with a librarian, send a general email to the librarians, or identify a subject expert librarian related to the course you are taking or the research problem you are investigating.

-A Research Problem is Not the Thesis Statement
+A Research Problem is Not a Thesis Statement

 A thesis statement and a research problem are two different parts of the introduction section of your paper.
 The thesis statement succinctly describes in one or two sentences, usually in the last paragraph of the introduction, what position you have reached about a topic.
 It includes an assertion that requires evidence and support, along with your argument about what you are researching and why.
 There are three general types of thesis statements that are intended to set forth a claim that you will seek to validate through the research you describe in your paper: